PHIL 1000. Philosophy at Northeastern. 1 Hour.

 PHIL 4903.
 Seminar in Religion.
 4 Hours.

 Examines topics including theodicy, cosmogony, contemporary issues in religion, and comparative ethics.
 Topics vary, and students may register for the course more than once.
-Prereq.
-Junior or senior standing and three religious studies courses.
+Requires prior completion of three philosophy courses.
+May be repeated without limit.

 PHIL 4904.
 Major Figures in Religious Studies.
 4 Hours.

 Focuses on the work of one figure important in the field of religion.
 Subjects include Augustine, Calvin, Luther, Weber, and Eliade.
 Topics vary, and students may register for the course more than once.
-Prereq.
-Junior or senior standing and four religious studies courses.
+Requires prior completion of three philosophy courses.

 PHIL 4906.
 Topics in Religious Studies.
 4 Hours.

 Focuses on a topic of special importance in the study of religion.
 Topics vary and students may take the course more than once.
-Prereq.
-Junior or senior standing.
+Requires prior completion of three philosophy courses.
+May be repeated without limit.

 PHIL 4990.
 Elective.
 1-4 Hours.